hphelion/documentation/cdn.api.md

 ---
 layout: default
-title: "HP Cloud CDN API"
+title: "HP Helion Public Cloud CDN API"
 permalink: /cdn/api/
 product: cdn

 ---
-# HP Cloud CDN API
+# HP Helion Public Cloud CDN API

-Surf on over to our [CDN API Reference](/api/CDN) for lots of details on the HP Cloud CDN service.
+Surf on over to our [CDN API Reference](/api/CDN) for lots of details on the HP Helion Public Cloud CDN service.

 <!-- For a detailed overview of how to interact with the CDN REST API using cURL: